 At present the University of Suffolk does not carry out wealth screening and has no plans to do so.
 If this were to change this privacy notice would be updated and individuals will have the right to opt out of this process.

 Many of our alumni choose to manage and update their own details via our website.
-If you complete this or a hard copy update your details form we will assume consent has been given for us to update your records and communicate with you using that information.
+If you complete the update your details form we will assume consent has been given for us to update your records and communicate with you using that information.
 Contact details provided directly by you will update any previous preferences unless you inform us otherwise.
-If you are registered with the Telephone Preference Service (TPS) but provide us with a telephone number we will assume that we have your consent to call you on this number.

 Alumni Relations and Development team